 When should homemade soups be stored in the fridge?

 They should be stored after about 2 hours of cooking and have cooled down.
-You pour them into small portions and into an airtight suitable containers, to keep them staying fresh.
+You pour them into small portions and into an airtight suitable container, to keep them staying fresh.

 Homemade soups are delicious and can be paired with any side dish of your choice.
 They have this enjoyable warm aroma that brings people together and fills bellies.
 Always remember your homemade soups are only enjoyable when fresh and tasting good.